 FDA approves Bristol Myers, Pfizer's anti-clotting drug Eliquis

-Dec 28 (Reuters) - U.S. health regulators approved clot prevention drug Eliquis, developed by Bristol Myers-Squibb Co and Pfizer Inc, for treatment in patients with atrial fibrillation, or irregular heartbeats, not caused by a heart valve problem.
+(Reuters) - U.S. health regulators approved clot prevention drug Eliquis, developed by Bristol Myers-Squibb Co and Pfizer Inc, for treatment in patients with atrial fibrillation, or irregular heartbeats.

 The drug, also known as apixaban, was approved by European health regulators last month.